 The drug is a nasal spray and requires supervision by a medical expert since people with a history of heart problems can be at risk when they use the drug, and patients using ketamine can have dissociative experiences.

-“It’s the only FDA-approved form of ketamine that is authorized for behavioral health purposes,” Fehling said.
+“It’s the only FDA-approved ketamine-derived treatment that is authorized for behavioral health purposes,” Fehling said.
 “The other forms of ketamine are approved for emergency care and intensive care.”

 Who qualifies for esketamine treatments?

-The drug is approved for people with treatment-resistant depression, meaning they have not responded to at least two antidepressant medications.
-They must receive treatments in a doctor’s office or a certified clinic.
+The drug is approved for people with treatment-resistant depression, meaning they have not responded to at least two antidepressant medications, as well as for some patients with major depression and acute suicidal thinking.
+They must receive treatments in a doctor’s office or a certified clinic under medical supervision.

 Does ketamine work for depression?